 Furnace Efficiency Tiers and Pricing

-- 90–96% AFUE (high efficiency): $3,500–$5,500 installed.
-Condensing furnace — vents through PVC pipe.
+- Condensing furnace — vents through PVC pipe.
 Lower operating costs and eligible for utility rebates from Rocky Mountain Power and Questar Gas.

 When to Repair vs. Replace Your Furnace